meolar/supertux-wiki/Ideas.md

 #### Rukush

 A friendly NPC.
-Rukush the Crystallo could live in the bonus level of icy island, where it would have a garden of tree saplings, fireflowers, and iceflowers.
+Rukush the Crystallo could live in the bonus level of icy island or in the crystal mine, where it would have a garden of tree saplings, fireflowers, and iceflowers.

 ### Glass Wall